Albany Inc

 Each kit has a different theme.
 There are between 1 and 4 short, themed films to show.
 Each film is about 10-20 minutes long.
 To be used together with the films, we have included several items that are commonly linked with the theme, for users to see, touch or smell.
 The films make use of natural sounds and when used with our themed objects can stimulate many senses.
 The more senses that are included, the greater and more satisfactory is the experience.

-Albany Women's Centre Kare Kits 2023 update from April
+Albany Women's Centre Kare Kits 2024

 Its on again!
 Yes YOU can help.
+Collection Points see the Facebook page

 www.facebook.com/AlbanyWomensCentreKareKits